-- Pulsating quality
+- Pulsating temples

-- Pain on only one side
+- Pain on one side of the head

 - Sensitivity to light